 You make an effort to develop a suitable tone of voice, connect with the right people in the right way, stay on-brand, fulfil people’s expectations and engage with them appropriately in all sorts of different circumstances.
 It’s all great stuff.
 But do you know whether or not your efforts are bearing fruit?

 It’s a question an alarming number of digital marketers and social network marketers can’t answer.
-Which is pretty weird.
 You’re investing in a marketing medium, which means you should know what financial impact and other impacts you’re making.
-For all you know, you might be losing cash hand over fist, driving your audience away, or sending messages into a vacuum.
+For all you know you might be losing cash or driving your audience away.

 Knowing the value of your social media marketing